mircobe87/dropbox-public-ip-publisher/README.md

 by `APP_DPX_TOKENFILE` env. variable.

 If you run the container in a interactive way (replace `-d` to `-it`) the application will prompt you some steps to follow in order to authorize the application.
+To detach from the container and leave it running using the `CTRL-p CTRL-q` key sequence.
 After that the application will be able to retrieve the access token on its own so you don't need to mount anything.
 ```
 docker run -it --name my-dropbox-publicip-publisher \